Which guitar cab or speaker?

 Radical 212H - sounds thicker, deeper and fatter than the Reformer 112, more like that big 412 vibe.

 Reality 112FR - for use with acoustic instruments or electric guitar with modelling or profiling systems (DSP preamps usually paired with solidstate power amps to emulate other designs).
-Cabs like this are often referred to as FRFR - if you want an FRFR cab that can also handle bass duties then the Big Baby 2, Big Twin 2 and Super Midget are the correct options.
+Cabs like this are often referred to as FRFR - if you want an FRFR cab that can also handle bass duties then the Big Baby 3 or Big Twin 3, or one of the other 12XN-T models are the correct choices.

 Celestion make a LOT of different guitar speakers.
 Here’s the 10” ones we offer: